groovy/groovy-eclipse/base/org.codehaus.groovy24/plugin_dsld_support/readme.txt

-This folder contains some standard DSL descriptor files that are specific to this version of Groovy-Eclipse and are applicable for all projects in your workspace.
+This folder contains some standard DSL descriptor files that are specific to this version of Groovy-Eclipse and are applicable to all projects in your workspace.
 In general, you should not edit the files here.
-If you want to add custom DSLDs for the entire workspace, then you should place them in ~/.groovy/greclipse/dsld.
+If you want to add custom DSLDs for your entire workspace, then you should add them to ~/.groovy/greclipse/dsld.